rduplain/qwerty.sh/README.md

 * `curl`, to fetch the qwerty.sh script and have it download target files.
 * `sh`, which is a given on all Unix-like systems, to run the qwerty.sh script.
 * `openssl` command, which is widely available with curl, to verify checksums.
+* `git` command, a version control system, to verify file integrity.

+Arguments to qwerty.sh indicate whether to use a checksum or use git to verify files, and qwerty.sh requires `openssl` or `git` accordingly.

 The qwerty.sh project provides fully portable shell using commands commonly found on Unix platforms, and makes every effort to provide a simple, clear